-This Domain Name Registration Services Agreement (the “Agreement”) is made and entered into by and between Instant Domains, Inc., a Canadian corporation, as the sponsoring registrar, on the one hand (“we,” “us,” “our,” “Instant Domains” or “Registrar”), and you, the person or entity registering a domain name through Instant Domains on the other hand (“you”, “your”, “user” or “Registrant”).
+This Domain Name Registration Services Agreement (the “Agreement”) is made and entered into by and between Instant Labs, Inc., a Canadian corporation, as the sponsoring registrar, on the one hand (“we,” “us,” “our,” “Instant Domains” or “Registrar”), and you, the person or entity registering a domain name through Instant Domains on the other hand (“you”, “your”, “user” or “Registrant”).

 Instant Domains is an accredited registrar with the Internet Corporation for Assigned Names and Numbers (“ICANN”) for Top Level Domain Names (“TLDs”).
 Any reference to “registry” shall refer to the registry administrator of the applicable TLD.
 Upon Registrant’s request, and in accordance with the terms of this Agreement and all ICANN consensus policies, Instant Domains will register an Internet domain name or renew a Registrant’s existing domain name (our “Registration Services”).